 Professor Lorne Neudorf

-Dr Madelaine Chiam is a Senior Lecturer and Associate Dean, Learning and Teaching in the La Trobe Law School, where she was previously the Director of Teaching and Learning.
-Dr Chiam’s research examines the relationships between the global and the local, and the language and histories of international law.
+Associate Professor Madelaine Chiam is the Associate Dean, Learning and Teaching in the La Trobe Law School, where she was previously the Director of Teaching and Learning.
+Associate Professor Chiam’s research examines the relationships between the global and the local, and the language and histories of international law.
 She has a particular interest in the role of international law in Australian life.
 These research interests are drawn together in her book, International Law in Public Debate (2021).
 Dr Chiam is a member of the faculty of the Harvard Law School Institute for Global Law and Policy Workshop, a founding member of the La Trobe International Legal Studies Research Group and serves on the Council of the Australian and New Zealand Society of International Law.

 Dr Maria Elander

 Dr Maria Elander is a Senior Lecturer and the Director of Graduate Research at La Trobe Law School.
 She holds a PhD from the University of Melbourne, an MA in Human Rights Law from SOAS University of London, and a BA and BSS from Uppsala University, Sweden.
 Dr Elander researches in the fields of international criminal justice, law and humanities, and feminist legal theory, and is currently examining questions relating to testimony and archive in the aftermath of atrocity.
 Her monograph, Figuring Victims in International Criminal Justice, the Case of the Khmer Rouge Tribunal (Routledge, 2018), won the 2019 Early Career Researcher Penny Pether Prize, awarded by the Law, Literature and Humanities Association of Australasia.
 At the La Trobe Law School, she teaches into the Bachelor of Criminology and the Criminology Honours program.
 She is a founding member of the La Trobe International Legal Studies Research Group.

 Professor Louis de Koker